THEMVFFINMAN/Reddit-Manipulation/README.md

 This is a library for carrying out vote manipulation on Reddit.
 It creates fake users for you which can be used to upvote/downvote posts and comments.
+Because it interacts with the Tor daemon, and I only use Tor on Linux, this only works on Linux.

 ## Installation